peacemaker-dev/Local-Fast-Food-PWA/README.md

 - **pricing.html** or pricing section: Pricing structure, combos, delivery fees, and any surge/extra-fee notes.
 - **faq.html**: Frequently asked questions about ordering, allergens, delivery/pickup times, and cancellation/refund policies.
 - **contact.html**: Contact details, WhatsApp ordering link, business hours, and location/coverage information.
-- **terms.html / privacy.html**: (If present) Legal, refund, and privacy information for customers.
 - **style.css** (or styles/ folder): Central stylesheet implementing mobile-first responsive layouts and the visual system.
-- **assets/** or **images/**: Icons, logos, menu images, and other site images used across pages.
-- **fonts/**: Any local web fonts used (if included).
-- **manifest.json / service-worker.js**: (If present) PWA manifest and basic service worker for offline support and installability.
-- **sitemap.xml / robots.txt**: SEO and crawler guidance (if present).
 - **README.md**: This document — project overview and contributor info.

-(If your repo uses different filenames or organizes pages into subfolders, update the list above to match your structure.)

 ## Features & Functionality